 Reptiles and Amphibians of Temperate Woodlands & Shrublands

-Earth's temperate woodlands and shrublands are home to a wide variety of birds such as hawks, California quail, and the western scrub jay.
-Songbirds, such as warblers, also are common.
+The North American chaparral and associated woodlands support a variety of birds such as hawks, California quail, and western scrub jays.
+Songbirds, such as warblers, also proliferate here.
 The cactus wren, the largest wren in the United States, makes the California chaparral its home.
-One of the more well known inhabitants of this biome is the roadrunner.
-Also known as the chaparral bird, it is the state bird of New Mexico.
+Another well-known avian inhabitant is the roadrunner, also sometimes called the chaparral bird.